Benchmarks & methodology.

 Energy Intensity

-Informed by hotel operational datasets and building performance reference frameworks, including the Cornell Hotel Sustainability Benchmarking Index, ASHRAE Standard 100 case examples, CIBSE TM46 and U.S. Department of Energy large-hotel modelling datasets.
+Informed by hotel operational datasets and building-performance reference frameworks, including the Cornell Hotel Sustainability Benchmarking Index, ANSI/ASHRAE/IES Standard 100, CIBSE TM46 and the U.S. Department of Energy’s Commercial Reference Buildings large-hotel modelling datasets.

 Water Intensity